Buffalo near Vanderhoof Photo SimonSees.com

 Into this scene swaggered red-haired Trygarn Pelham Lyster Mulvany, who was more commonly known as “Barney”.
 He arrived in the area with the contents of a construction camp he’d won in a poker game.
 He pitched two tents in a conspicuous location along the rail line not far from the lake; one became a cook tent, the other a 12-bed hotel.
 Twenty-four transients arrived for dinner the day he opened for business.

 Burns Lake has come a long way from its humble beginnings.
 Although the community has retained its pioneer spirit and small town charm, today it is a modern community.
 It is also the largest village in British Columbia.
-Forestry, farming, and tourism fuel the area’s economy, giving it the kind of stability other communities can only dream about.
+Forestry, farming, and tourism fuel the area’s economy, giving it economic stability.
 Meanwhile its strategic location in the middle of BC makes it an ideal service centre.